arching-kaos/arching-kaos/docs/README.md

 - listing of all radio mixtapes,
 - registering uploaders,
 - a web site that renders based on live information through the API,
+- an IRC network, that also appears on the radio's website,
 - a decentralized sosial network for sharing the latest uploads and/or news and
 - a decentralized filesystem storage for sharing and helping each other on file hosting.